Listen to this story on Age of Muses

 The sun shone again unfiltered on the land–but how the land had changed!
 Its great cities were smoldering ruins, its fields burnt, and its people fled or decimated.
 No longer was it the great, powerful, populous, and prosperous nation of before.
 In only a few years, the land was divided, depopulated, and destroyed.

 Our ancestors then moved here, knowing that the land would soon yield great harvests again.
-We build our villages among the ruins, and married with the few inhabitants who remained.
+We built our villages among the ruins, and married with the few inhabitants who remained.
 We call the land after our own people, but those of other nations call this the red sky country, after what happened here.

 I have spoken.
 Ponder on this history and learn.